-Warm Welcome’s birth doula workshop is a robust full 4 days, taught by a midwife who has also worked as a doula since 1996.
+Warm Welcome’s birth doula workshop is a robust full 4 days, taught by a midwife who has also attended hundreds of births as a doula since 1996.
 This workshop is unique in several ways: the 4-day training is longer than many doula trainings because I learned in my early years of teaching that new doulas improved dramatically when they had abundant time for reinforcement of skills and knowledge through repetition.

 I integrate hands-on practice for new doulas with pregnant couples, by having new doulas co-teach with me the popular Creative Movement: Practical Prep for a Positive Birth.
 This is your first opportunity to put your new skills and knowledge to use, and it is under my supervision.
 With the support of your doula class, you demonstrate and explain labor options to pregnant people.
 You’ll absorb and integrate an enormous amount of insight, skill and perspective in our days together, emerging ready to attend births.

 Since doula work is non-medical support, there is no state or national licensure or exam.
 Warm Welcome’s structure is lifetime certification; there is no requirement for ongoing CEUs, annual fees or membership.
 Once you’ve completed the process, you’re a doula for good!